shardulsinghh/Roadsign_Detection_YOLO_Indian_Roads/README.md

 The results can be found in the YOLO_Predictions.zip directory.

 We can immensely improve the model performance by training the model on a GPU and adding a more classes of roadsigns.

+To run:
+run the run_yolo_cam.py file in darknet folder after specifying the weights and config files in the script.
+Space =bar takes a screenshot of the frame and runs the object detector over it.